Plugin Estimation of Smooth Optimal Transport Maps: The One-Sample Problem

 \begin{itemize} \item Caffarelli's regularity theory (cf. Theorem~\ref{thm:caffarelli}) provides sufficient conditions on the smoothness of $P, Q$ and $\partial\Omega$ for assumption~\ref{assm:curvature} to hold, albeit for a non-universal constant $\lambda > 0$.
 We note, however, that our assumption is considerably weaker.
 For instance, condition~\ref{assm:curvature} is satisfied whenever $P$ and $Q$ differ by a location transformation, irrespective of the regularity or positivity of their Lebesgue densities. \item We show in Section~\ref{sec:efficiency} that, under weaker assumptions than those of Theorem~\ref{thm:stability}, the map $\psi_0 - \bbE_Q[\psi_0(Y)]$ is the efficient influence function of the functional $Q \in \calP(\Omega) \mapsto W_2^2(P, Q)$ with respect to the tangent space $L_0^2(Q)$.
 It follows that the linear functional

 is the first-order term in the von Mises expansion of $W_2^2(P, \hat Q)$ around $W_2^2(P, Q)$.
-The upper bound of Theorem~\ref{thm:stability} implies that the remainder of this expansion decays quadratically in the topology induced by $W_2$, a fact which we shall use to derive upper bounds and limit theorems for plugin estimators of the Wasserstein distance.
+The upper bound of Theorem~\ref{thm:stability} implies that the remainder of this expansion decays quadratically in the topology induced by $W_2$, a fact which we shall use to derive upper bounds and limit laws for plugin estimators of the Wasserstein distance.
 This fact combined with the lower bound of Theorem~\ref{thm:stability} further implies the following remarkable equivalence,

 Notice that the second inequality always holds due to the fact that $(\hat T, T_0)_\# P$ is a coupling of $\hat Q$ and $Q$.
 Equation~\eqref{eq:W2_L2P_asymp} thus shows that the transport cost of this coupling is within a universal factor of being optimal, when the curvature condition~\ref{assm:curvature} is in force.
 We use this result to obtain upper bounds on the risk of one-sample plugin estimators $\hat T$ by appealing to the corresponding risk of $\hat Q$ under the Wasserstein distance.

-We note that weaker analogues of equation~\eqref{eq:W2_L2P_asymp}, in which the left-hand side admits an exponent greater than unity, have previously been derived by~\cite{merigot2019,delalande2021}.
+\item When $d=1$, it is easy to see by direct calculation that the inequalities~\eqref{eq:W2_L2P_asymp} hold with equality, with $\lambda=1$, even without assumption~\ref{assm:curvature}.
+For multivariate measures, weaker analogues of equation~\eqref{eq:W2_L2P_asymp}, in which the left-hand side admits an exponent greater than unity, have previously been derived by~\cite{merigot2019,delalande2021}.
 Those works adopted a weaker assumption than ours, however. \item Suppose that, in addition to the assumptions of Theorem~\ref{thm:stability}, the measures $Q$ and $\hat Q$ are both absolutely continuous with respect to the Lebesgue measure, with respective densities $q$ and $\hat q$ which satisfy $\gamma^{-1} \leq q,\hat q \leq \gamma$ over $\Omega$, for some $\gamma > 0$.
 In this setting, it was shown by~\cite{peyre2018} that the 2-Wasserstein distance is equivalent to the negative-order homogeneous Sobolev norm $\|\cdot\|_{\dH{-1}(\Omega)}$, in the sense that, under suitable conditions on $\Omega$,

 Theorem~\ref{thm:stability} and the above display then imply